Michael A. Taylor Player Props: Twins vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 25th in MLB with a collective 8.2 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.2 K/9, which ranks 25th in the league.

-- The Brewers rank 25th in baseball in home runs surrendered (87 total, 1.3 per game).
+- Brewers pitchers combine to rank 24th in baseball in home runs allowed (90 total, 1.3 per game).

+- The Brewers are sending Rea (3-3) to the mound to make his 11th start of the season.
+He is 3-3 with a 4.47 ERA and 48 strikeouts through 52 1/3 innings pitched.

-- His last time out came on Wednesday against the Baltimore Orioles, when the righty went eight scoreless innings while allowing two hits.
+- His last time out came on Thursday against the Baltimore Orioles, when the right-hander tossed five scoreless innings while allowing three hits.

+- The 32-year-old has amassed an ERA of 4.47, with 8.3 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .233 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.